How Long Will The Trauma Bond Last, Flourishing Hope Counseling, Kingsville, Texas

 How Trauma Bonds are Formed

 Trauma bonds do not form overnight.
-Trauma bonds develop in various ways, ultimately the bond is formed through a believed connection.
+Trauma bonds develop in various ways; ultimately, the bond is formed through a belief connection.
 They involve repeated cycles of abuse, apology, and false promises of change.
 This cycle creates a powerful emotional connection to the toxic person (narcissist/abuser), making it difficult for victims to leave the relationship.
 Factors that influence the duration include the length and intensity of the relationship, the individual’s personal history with trauma, and the presence of a supportive recovery environment.
-Trauma bonds also are characterized by intense and strong emotions, loyalty, and unhealthy attachments.
+Trauma bonds are also characterized by intense and strong emotions, loyalty, and unhealthy attachments.

 Trauma Bonding With Narcissists